TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 2.4) No alternate director shall be appointed as a member of the BAC.

-2.5) In the event of any vacancy resulting in non-compliance of the minimum of three (3) members, the Board shall, upon the recommendation of the Board Nomination Committee, appoint such number of members to fill the vacancy within three (3) months of the event.
+2.5) In the event of any vacancy resulting in non-compliance of the minimum of three (3) members, the Board shall, upon the recommendation of the Board Nomination and Remuneration Committee, appoint such number of members to fill the vacancy within three (3) months of the event.

 3. CHAIRMAN